 Cost savings and earlier activation dates for virtual credit cards

-- When your guests choose to pay online, we facilitate their transactions based on their preferred payment method and your property’s policies by loading the payment onto a VCC.
+- When guests choose to pay online, we facilitate their transactions based on their preferred payment method and your property’s policies by loading the payment onto a VCC.

 Reinstating earlier VCC activation dates for eligible partners